Terms & Conditions

 11.6.
 Variations – No variations of the Agreement are effective unless made in writing and signed by the parties or their authorised agents.

 11.7.
 Rights of third parties – Except the Author and our Associates to the extent set out above (Named Third Parties), no person who is not a party to the Agreement shall have any rights under it, whether pursuant to the UK Contracts (Rights of Third Parties) Act 1999 or otherwise.
-The consent of the Named Third Parties shall not be required to any variation to the Agreement.
+The consent of the Named Third Parties shall not be required to make any variation to the Agreement.

-11.8.
+11.9.
 Law and jurisdiction – The Agreement and any dispute relating to the Agreement is governed by the law of England and Wales and the parties submit to the exclusive jurisdiction of the courts of England and Wales.